 Zubay participated at the exhibition in Cairo, at the Townhouse Gallery, and he intervierwed the author Eva Frapiccini.

-Here, we want to say thanks to all the participants at the Dreams’ Time Capsule, in Stockholm and Fittja.
+We would like to say thanks to all the participants at the Dreams’ Time Capsule in Stockholm and Fittja.
 With their support, we arrived to collect more than 300 dream testimonies.

-Special thanks to Anna, Alida, Cosimo, Magnus Ericson, Marjetca Pjotrc and her students for the participation at the talk on September 23rd, 2012.
+Special thanks to Anna, Alida, Cosimo, Magnus Ericson, and, Marjetca Pjotrc and her students for their participation in the talk on September 23rd, 2012.

-Between 10 am and 8 pm people were invited to enter the inflatable structure, and took their time to record their oneiric testimony: either a whole night time dream or a particularly strong image that had remained in their minds.
+Each day between 10 am and 8 pm, people were invited to enter the inflatable structure, to record their oneiric testimony: either a whole night time dream or a dream they do not understand.

-That way, about 90 testimonies (in Egyptian, English and others languages) have been included in the archive: voices that will be preserved and given back to the donors in the audio file in 2016, after 5 years from the begin of the project.
+In so doing, about 90 testimonies (in Egyptian, English and others languages) were collected and included in the audio archive: voices that will be preserved and given back to the donors in 2021, ten years from the beginning of the project.

-Many thanks to Mina Nosky, Dina Sfakaki, Alexandra Stock and William Welsh and all the staff of Townhouse Gallery for their invaluable support throughout the Cairo leg of the project!
+Thanks to Mina Nosky, Dina Sfakaki, Alexandra Stock, Ania Szremski and William Welsh and all the staff of Townhouse Gallery for their invaluable support throughout the Cairo leg of the project!